Total solution for the whole process of vehicle diagnostics

 XSensor has commercialized a game-changing high-speed pressure imaging technology that allows accurate pressure imaging for applications such as rear impact whiplash, front impact seatbelt, vibration transmissibility, airbag deployment and drive-over tire contact patch analysis.
 Most current technologies give discrete load numbers on various points in a dummy/surface in an impact scenario, but nothing is available on what happens between these points.
 XSensor’s high-speed dynamic pressure imaging gives a detailed image, pressure data and pressure gradient over the entire surface.
 We will discuss the technology and showcase examples of dynamic pressure imaging applications.

-GPS-based speed measurement systems for brake testing and dynamic pressure imaging in safety testing scenarios
+Why you shouldn’t be using GPS-based speed measurement systems for brake testing and high-speed dynamic pressure imaging

 Dr Martin Hill Director Race Technology UK

 For many years companies have been using systems based solely on GPS data for carrying out brake testing and evaluation for road vehicle development.
 GPS-based systems were considered by many to be far superior to optical sensors or fifth-wheel setups and have been widely adopted across the industry.
-As we know that certain test conditions can lead to errors of close to 1m, the SPEEDBOX INS system can eliminate them and give brake testing accuracy to as little as 2cm even under challenging test conditions.
+Certain test conditions can lead to errors of close to 1m.
+The SPEEDBOX INS system can eliminate them and give brake testing accuracy to as little as 2cm even under challenging test conditions.
 This leads to improved accuracy but also an estimate of the accuracy for every test.

 Liyong Zeng Senior sales manager Sonus Technologies CHINA